People of the Land

 Artworks may not be larger than 8×10 inches.
 Traditional mediums including oil, pastels, watercolor, and drawings.
 No digital or photography.
 AI may be used to create the original concept for the reference.
 Please include this information with your submission.

 This online group show will be available on Artsy and open to the artists who are members of our community.
-Join our Patreon group to submit your painting.
+Join our Patreon group to submit.

 DEADLINE: JUNE 15, 2026